Hiking With Dogs

 Many of your favorite backcountry snacks such as jerky, oatmeal, peanut butter and apples are actually great snacks for your pup!
 Pack extra to share, or whip up a batch of our ‘Pumpkin Peanut Butter Cookies’ (recipe below) for a delicious trail snack that you can both enjoy.
 Bringing snacks that everyone can enjoy will cut down on pack weight.

-Ultralight reusable dog bowls
+Ultralight dog bowls

 Pumpkin and peanut butter cookies your dog can share with you!